Circular Head Council employs a Youth and Community Officer to facilitate youth and community programs.

 Council recognises contributions to the community by a young person each year through its Young Citizen of the Year award, announced as part of the annual Australia Day celebrations.

-The art work can be in any medium, and will once again be displayed in various businesses around the Smithton CBD.
-2012 will again see “Art about Town – in focus”, youth photography exhibition.
+The art work can be in any medium, and is displayed in various businesses around the Smithton CBD.

 Other youth activities organised and/or supported by Council include: